fjguipen/lms-backend-graphql/README.md

 yarn deploy:dev
 ```

+Go to localhost/gql or open Insomnia

 ### Subsequent deployment

-With the database already populated we only need to take the container runing
+If we already called deploy:dev previosly, then we only need to take the container runing up:

 With npm: